-Many people in Ireland do not have bank accounts because of the cost or because they have never opened or used a bank account.
+Some people in Ireland do not have a bank account because of the cost involved or because they have never opened or used a bank account.
 These people are financially excluded.
-A person is considered financially excluded when he/she either has no access to services offered by mainstream financial institutions or does not use these services.
+A person is considered financially excluded if they don’t have access to services offered by mainstream financial institutions.

-Normal, day-to-day services are free with a standard bank account.
+Normal, day-to-day services are free with a basic bank account.
 These include:

 - Taking out money at an ATM (cash machine)

 - Using a debit card in a shop to pay for something and also for getting cash-back in a shop

 - Using a debit card to pay for something online

 - Transferring money to pay a bill (like your electricity or heating)

 - Setting up and changing a standing order (this is where you have a regular amount coming out of your account and going into a savings account or to pay bills)